sophienystrom/NystromSophiaIT1025/UNIT5/readme.md

 ## Cryptography
 * Type a message in the "Caesar Cipher Exploration box and turn the wheel to encrypt your message.
 Then explain the encryption here:

+I typed: computer science is interesting encrypted message: jbtwbaly ziplujl pz pualyzlazapun basically, the encryption alters the original text so it is not readable or viewable to a unauthorized user.
+Encryption can add random letters and numbers and rewrite the message in a way where you can't understand what it says unless you have the key to unlock it.

 * Type a message in the "Frequency Fingerprint Exploration" box and a) Explain the result. b) Would it be different for different languages?

+The message I typed was: never ever again will I work a Friday shift by myself.
+My results showed that I mostly used the letters E, R, A, and I and had a lower frequency with other letters in the sentence.
+It would definitely be different in a different language.
+Languages around the world play with vowels and constanants in a way that is not the same as the English language.
+My message or "fingerprint" was very skewed, since it was the purpose of encryption relating to it would try to flatten that frequency.
+Languages have a differed frequency when it comes to letter usage.
+For example, if it were in Russian I would expect a heavy frequency of constanants while if it were in Arabic I would expect a number of vowels.

 * What is a "Polyalphabetic cipher?"
 Type a message in the "Polyalphabetic Exploration" box as well as a shift word.
 Explain the result.

+A polyalphabetic cipher encrypts a message by using a shift word to find alphabetic placement (number in alphabet).
+Those numbers are repeated through the entire message and the letters are shifted depending on the number below it.
+To decrypt the message one has to subtract the shifts.
+A flatter frequency makes it harder to decrypt the message, a difference in letter frequency show that there is a leak in information.
+The longer the shift word the stronger the cipher

+The message I typed: Lucidchart is a cool website shift word used: hippopotamus
+encryption: tdsysswusg di i leea mtvtvox

+I used a longer shift word so therefore my encryption has been shifted multiple times by the alphabetical numbers of the word hippopotamus.
+As I explained above the frequency of my encrypted message should not be very skewed, although in my example it sort of is.

 # Brute Force
 * What is Brute-Force and how does it relate to Kerckhoffs's principle?